QwikDev/qwik/packages/qwik/src/core/api.md

 // @public
 export const useClientEffectQrl: (qrl: QRL<WatchFn>, opts?: UseEffectOptions) => void;

-// Warning: (ae-incompatible-release-tags) The symbol "useClientMount$" is marked as @public, but its signature references "ServerFn" which is marked as @alpha
-//
-// @public
-export const useClientMount$: (first: ServerFn) => void;

-// Warning: (ae-incompatible-release-tags) The symbol "useClientMountQrl" is marked as @public, but its signature references "ServerFn" which is marked as @alpha
-//
-// @public
-export const useClientMountQrl: (mountQrl: QRL<ServerFn>) => void;

 // @alpha
 export const useContext: <STATE extends object>(context: Context<STATE>) => STATE;